dmikushin/cnn-benchmarks/README.md

 # GPU in the Cloud | cnn-benchmarks

 Benchmark for GPUs available in the Computing Clouds using popular Convolutional Neural Network models.
-We use desktop GTX 1080 and CPU for the reference.

 This benchmark is based on [jcjohnson/cnn-benchmarks](https://github.com/jcjohnson/cnn-benchmarks).